-Here are a few tips you will learn below for disposing of your old wine effectively and safely.
+Here are a few tips for disposing of your old wine effectively and safely.

-- As mentioned above, turn your faucet on to run warm water down the drain while dumping your wine.
+- Turn your faucet on to run warm water down the drain while dumping your wine.
 This will ensure any acidic properties the bad wine may have will be diluted when going through your pipes.

 - Wash the inside of the bottle out when you are done dumping it down the drain.
 This will make sure that no mold grows before you recycle it and will prevent spilling or staining when you take the bottle to be recycled.

 - Let your cleaned bottles dry before taking them to be recycled.
 This will also help with preventing spillage or wine stains in your car or on the floor.

 Keep reading below for more great ideas about disposing of old unopened wine and bottles!